radusuciu/traktor_nowplaying/README.md

 ## Use from command line

-Default options: listen on port `8000`, and output the currently playing song to the console:
+If you run the program without specifying any options you'll be asked if you want to set the options interactively, or you can hit enter which uses all default options, which are to listen on port `8000`, and output the currently playing song to the console:
 ```bash
 traktor_nowplaying
 ```